pawel-cygal/zabbix/README.md

 1. blacklist_checker

 **Purpose**
-This script is checking how many days left to expiration of domain name
+This script is checking if your mail server is listed on blacklist

 ------